Join us at the Fayetteville Public Library at 2pm on Sunday September 28th for the film premier. More screenings will be announced soon.

 Andrew has created thousands of personal portraits, capturing priceless moments in people's lives over generations.
 Of even more importance, he has created a rich library of portraits designed to advocate marginalized members of our society.
 This new voice of "Advocacy Portrait" helps viewers connect with and better understand people living in dire need of our attention and support.

 This film will give an overview of Andrew's work, the vast collections he has created, and the people in our society they advocate.
-This film will contain interviews with Andrew reflecting on key parts of each portfolio, and what he learned from these experiences.
-It will also contain interviews and insight from experts on the social topics Andrew explored and subjects from the portfolios.
+This film contains interviews with Andrew reflecting on key parts of each portfolio, and what he learned from these experiences.
+It also contains interviews and insight from experts on the social topics Andrew explored and subjects from the portfolios.

 These combined with photos from the collections will give the viewer a better insight into the epic nature of Andrew's work and collection.

-Fiery Moon Films is now in full production of the film, thanks to the generous donations of our cornerstone donors, the amazing community support and donors, and the recent partnership with the Fayetteville Public Library.
-The Film is now fully funded, and we are developing other products that bring light to Andrew's important work and legacy.
-This includes a coffee-table book collection of prints from the movie, an educational package for high-school students about Andrew's work and advocacy photography, and a stage play about those advocated in Andrew's work.
+Fiery Moon Films has finished production of the film, thanks to the generous donations of our cornerstone donors, the amazing community support and donors, and the recent partnership with the Fayetteville Public Library.
+The film is now complete, and we are developing other products that bring light to Andrew's important work and legacy.
+This includes a coffee-table book collection of prints from the film, an educational package for high-school students about Andrew's work and advocacy photography, and a stage play about those advocated in Andrew's work.
 Your donation helps us make these additional products a reality.
-Your donation is tax deductable, and you will receive a thank you letter and donation receipt via e-mail.
+Your donation is tax deductible, and you will receive a thank you letter and donation receipt via e-mail.

-Fiery Moon Films is proud to be producing this important film for the Fayetteville Public Library.
-We are also proud to have the support of other local organizations including Your Media, the Shiloh Museum of Ozark History, and AETN.
+Fiery Moon Films is proud to have the support of other local organizations including Your Media, the Shiloh Museum of Ozark History, and AETN.

 This film will introduce and immortalize Andrew's art and its important message to new audiences all over the world in Film Festivals, on VOD, on DVD, and on local and regional television.
 The film has already had 2 previews featured at Crystal Bridges Museum of American Art.
 The film will tour the region and the Nation with 20 Gallery-sized prints of pictures from the film.